 Sec.
 2082.
 Park Morton Redevelopment.

-The use of funds allocated for the redevelopment of public housing at Park Morton shall be limited to furthering the project requirements and shall be subject to the guidelines, conditions, and standards as approved by Zoning Commission Order Nos.
-16-11 and 16-12, and any subsequent applicable orders issued by the Zoning Commission.
+The use of funds allocated for the redevelopment of public housing at Park Morton shall be limited to furthering the project requirements and shall be subject to the guidelines, conditions, and standards as approved by the Zoning Commission for the District of Columbia in Zoning Commission Order Nos.
+16-11 and 16-12, and in any subsequent applicable orders.

 SUBTITLE J. REENTRY HOUSING AND SERVICES PROGRAM